Andrjz/no-thumbnail-cleaner/README.md

 - Leaves all other content types (pages, custom post types) untouched.
 - You can restart the process as many times as needed – it’s safe.

----

-## License

-This plugin is open source and released under the MIT License.